V-Sekai/manuals/decisions/20240121-livebook-fedora-install.md

 ## Backdrop

-The initiative is to leverage Elixir NX for data science and numerical computing applications relevant to V-Sekai.
+The goal is to utilize Elixir NX for data science and numerical computing applications relevant to V-Sekai.

 ## Challenge

-Ensuring a successful installation and configuration of Elixir Livebook on Fedora 39, which will serve as a development platform.
+The challenge lies in ensuring a successful installation and configuration of Elixir Livebook on Fedora 39, which will serve as a development platform.

 ## Strategy

-- Evaluate compatibility between Elixir Livebook and Fedora 39.
+- Assess compatibility between Elixir Livebook and Fedora 39.
 - Identify all dependencies required for Elixir Livebook.
-- Create comprehensive guidelines for the installation process.
+- Develop comprehensive guidelines for the installation process.
-- Execute a test run of the install procedure on a Fedora 39 system.
+- Conduct a test run of the install procedure on a Fedora 39 system.

 Create a dedicated user for running Livebook and determine an appropriate location for the installation, such as `/opt/livebook`.